Cristian Tomasetti, PhD

 Johns Hopkins School of Medicine and Bloomberg School of Public Health

-Dr. Cristian Tomasetti is an associate professor of oncology and biostatistics at Johns Hopkins University with appointments in the Division of Biostatistics and Bioinformatics, Department of Oncology (Sidney Kimmel Comprehensive Cancer Center) and the Department of Biostatistics (Bloomberg School of Public Health).
+Dr. Cristian Tomasetti is an associate professor of oncology and biostatistics at Johns Hopkins University with appointments in the Division of Biostatistics and Bioinformatics, Department of Oncology at the Sidney Kimmel Comprehensive Cancer Center and the Department of Biostatistics at the Bloomberg School of Public Health.

-Dr. Tomasetti holds a Ph.D. in applied mathematics from the University of Maryland, College Park (Dec.
-2010).
-He was then a Ruth L. Kirschstein National Research Service Award Postdoctoral Fellow in the Department of Biostatistics of the Harvard School of Public Health and in the Department of Biostatistics and Computational Biology of the Dana-Farber Cancer Institute (Jan.
-2011 to Jun.
-2013).
-Since then he has been a faculty member at Hopkins (Assistant Professor, Jul.
-2013 to Dec.
-2017).
+Dr. Tomasetti earned a Ph.D. in applied mathematics from the University of Maryland, College Park in December 2010.
+He was a Ruth L. Kirschstein National Research Service Award Postdoctoral Fellow in the Department of Biostatistics of the Harvard School of Public Health and in the Department of Biostatistics and Computational Biology of the Dana-Farber Cancer Institute from January 2011 to June 2013.
+He then served as an assistant professor until December 2017.